sairis-ai/help-center/docs/Administration/Manage/global-settings/security.md

 - Check for any extraneous characters or encoding issues
 - Verify the document is from a trusted provider
 - Confirm the document includes all required elements
+- Check with your internal IT department to confirm SAML settings

 **Issue**: "Provider not found" error during login
 - Check identifiers configuration for domain routing